 One person’s 8 is another person’s 10 is another person’s 7.
 This phenomenon is discussed in B2B Customer Feedback Programs – Things to Think About.
 Without specifically asking each customer to calibrate the scale (as to what they consider to be an excellent rating), it’s impossible to know what each rating means in terms of the customer’s level of satisfaction.

-The Dunvegan Group investigated this phenomenon through large sample research among B2B customers.
-We discovered that for some people, a rating of anything less than 10 (e.g., 9 or below) means that performance is less than satisfactory – so much so that the customer will be looking around for alternate suppliers of your products and services.
+When The Dunvegan Group investigated this phenomenon through large sample research among B2B customers, we discovered that for some people, a rating of anything less than 10 (e.g., 9 or below) means that performance is less than satisfactory – so much so that the customer will be looking around for alternate suppliers of your products and services.
 Other people indicated that they would renew their contract at a satisfaction level of 6 or even 5.

 So, as you can see, without calibrating ratings for each customer, we are at risk of misunderstanding the customer; this is the reason we do not rely on rating scales.

 Words Are More Useful.